 The scheduler is responsible for deciding how to serve your app's request load.
 Under regular conditions, it may spin up new idle instances to absorb traffic and minimize latency in the event of a sudden load spike.
 Because new instances take time to create, unusually heavy surges of traffic may consume all available idle instances faster than the scheduler can create new ones.
 This can cause your users to experience delays (latency) in the serving of requests.

 The default settings enable App Engine's scheduling algorithm to scale the number of instances based on your recent request load and latency profile.
 If you use manual settings instead, you may need to adjust them continually as your request volume changes.

 The Idle Instances sliders control the minimum and maximum number of idle instances available to your application at any given time.

-The upper slider sets the minimum number of idle instances:
+The left-hand of the slider sets the minimum number of idle instances: